sbabcoc/Java-Utils/README.md

 ## DatabaseUtils

-The **DatabaseUtils** class provides facilities that enable you to define collections of Oracle database queries and execute them easily.
+**DatabaseUtils** provides facilities that enable you to define collections of database queries and stored procedures in an easy-to-execute format.

 Query collections are defined as Java enumerations that implement the `QueryAPI` interface:
 * `getQueryStr` - Get the query string for this constant.
 This is the actual query that's sent to the database.
 * `getArgNames` - Get the names of the arguments for this query.
 This provides diagnostic information if the incorrect number of arguments is specified by the client.
-* `getArgCount` - Get the number of arguments required by this query.
-This enables **DatabaseUtils** to verify that the correct number of arguments has been specified by the client.
 * `getConnection` - Get the connection string associated with this query.
 This eliminates the need for the client to provide this information.
 * `getEnum` - Get the enumeration to which this query belongs.
-This enables **DatabaseUtils** to retrieve the name of the query's enumerated constant for diagnostic messages.
+This enables `executeQuery(Class, QueryAPI, Object[])` to retrieve the name of the query's enumerated constant for diagnostic messages.

+Store procedure collections are defined as Java enumerations that implement the `SProcAPI` interface:
+* `getSignature` - Get the signature for this stored procedure object.
+This defines the name of the stored procedure and the modes of its arguments.
+If the stored procedure accepts varargs, this will also be indicated.
+* `getArgTypes` - Get the argument types for this stored procedure object.
+* `getConnection` - Get the connection string associated with this stored procedure.
+This eliminates the need for the client to provide this information.
+* `getEnum` - Get the enumeration to which this stored procedure belongs.
+This enables `executeStoredProcedure(Class, SProcAPI, Object[])` to retrieve the name of the stored procedured's enumerated constant for diagnostic messages.

-To maximize usability and configurability, we recommend the following implementation strategy for your query collections:
+To maximize usability and configurability, we recommend the following implementation strategy:
-* Define your query collection as an enumeration that implements `QueryAPI`.
+* Define your collection as an enumeration:
+  * Query collections implement `QueryAPI`.
+  * Stored procedure collections implement `SProcAPI`.
+* Define each constant:
-* Define each query constant with a property name and a name for each argument (if any).
+  * (query) Specify a property name and a name for each argument (if any).
+  * (sproc) Declare the signature and the type for each argument (if any).
-* To assist users of your queries, preface their names with a type indicator (**GET** or **UPDATE**).
+* To assist users of your queries, preface their names with a type indicator (<b>GET</b> or <b>UPDATE</b>).
-* Back the query collection with a configuration that implements the `Settings API`:
+* Back query collections with configurations that implement the **`Settings API`**:
-  * groupId: com.nordstrom.tools
+  * groupId: com.nordstrom.test-automation.tools
   * artifactId: settings
   * className: com.nordstrom.automation.settings.SettingsCore

-* To support execution on multiple endpoints, implement `getConnection` with sub-configurations or other dynamic data sources (e.g. - web service).
+* To support execution on multiple endpoints, implement `QueryAPI.getConnection()` or `SProcAPI.getConnection()` with sub-configurations or other dynamic data sources (e.g. - web service).

-##### Query Collection Example
+#### Query Collection Example

 ```java
 public class OpctConfig extends SettingsCore<OpctConfig.OpctValues> {